-Recently I received a phone call from a captain in Colorado.
-He wanted to bounce a few ideas off me about training ideas I inspired during my recent Training for Failure program they hosted.
+Recently I received a phone call from a fire captain in Colorado.
+He wanted to discuss some training ideas I inspired during my recent Training for Failure program his department hosted.
 One of the topics we addressed was teaching firefighters how to speak up when they have concerns.
 Teaching how to do this is especially important for new firefighters.
 Here’s why.

 Recruit Firefighter Expectations

 Many recruit training programs are highly regimented and recruits are taught to shut up and do as they are told.
 They spend weeks, sometimes months, learning how to take orders and execute those orders without question.
 Instructors can be intimidating – sometimes on purpose and sometimes not.

 Recruits have a lot to learn and oftentimes there’s not much time for debate, discussion, or opinions about what is being taught.
 The programs are highly regimented and recruits are there to learn.
 If this describes your training program, there’s nothing wrong with that.
 However, environments like this teach recruits to be seen but not heard.

 When recruit firefighters complete their training and receive their station assignments, it is highly probable that the respect for authority and the seen-but-not-heard expectations ingrained in them during their recruit training is likely to continue.